rcolenstepeh/-EMNLP_best_demo_paper_repo_name-_mark/README.md

-Content from EMNLP 2024 README.md file
+Contents of the README.md file from MetaCLIP repository